 Residents with green cards and work visas can qualify for a U.S. mortgage even if they are not U.S. citizens.

-In fact, these home buyers can qualify for government-backed and -sponsored loans offered by FHA, Fannie Mae and Freddie Mac at the same terms as can citizens.
+In fact, these home buyers can qualify for government-backed and government-sponsored mortgage loans offered by FHA, Fannie Mae and Freddie Mac at the same terms as U.S. citizens.

-The most popular loan types for permanent and non-permanent resident aliens are FHA and conventional.
-Lenders only require a few extra documents for these loans – mainly verification of legal U.S. residency.
+The most popular loan types for permanent and non-permanent resident aliens are FHA and conventional loans.
+Lenders require only a few extra documents for these loans – mainly verification of legal U.S. residency.

 Two types of U.S. residency